krish2718/sdk-nrf/samples/wifi/shell/README.rst

 Building and Running
 ********************

-Verify the board and chip you are targeting provide Wi-Fi support.
+Currently, the following configurations are supported:

+7002 DK + QSPI (default)
+7002 EK + SPIM (disable QSPI_IF in drivers/wifi/CMakeLists.txt)

-For instance you can use nrf5340 by selecting the nrf5340dk_nrf5340_cpuapp board.
+You can build for the target by selecting nrf5340dk_nrf5340_cpuapp.

 .. zephyr-app-commands::
    :zephyr-app: samples/wifi/shell